CAFAudit/audit-service/docs/pages/en-us/Client-API.md

 	    "retries": "0"
 	}

+where:
-`bootstrapServers` refers to one or more of the nodes of the Kafka cluster as a comma-separated list.
+* `bootstrapServers` refers to one or more of the nodes of the Kafka cluster as a comma-separated list.
-`acks` is the number of nodes in the cluster which must acknowledge an audit event when it is sent.
+* `acks` is the number of nodes in the cluster which must acknowledge an audit event when it is sent.

 ### AuditConnection

-This object represents a logical connection to the persistent storage (i.e. to Kafka in the current implementation).
-It is a thread-safe object. ***It should be considered that this object takes some time to construct, so the application should hold on to it and re-use it rather than constantly re-constructing it.***
+The `AuditConnection` object represents a logical connection to the persistent storage (that is, Kafka in this implementation).
+It is a thread-safe object. ***You should expect this object to take some time to construct.
+The application should hold on to it and re-use it, rather than constantly re-construct it.***

 The `AuditConnection` object can be constructed using the static `createConnection()` method in the `AuditConnectionFactory` class.
 This method takes a [`ConfigurationSource`](#ConfigurationSource) parameter, which is the standard method of configuration in CAF: